GUIDE 2025

 10. Updating their Medical Knowledge

-The day-to-day tasks can vary, but these are some of the generic duties of pharma technical writers.
+The day-to-day tasks involved can vary, but these are some of the generic duties of pharma technical writers.

 What are the Skills of a Pharmaceutical Technical Writer?